irakozej/Weather-app-react-native/README.md

 # Weather
-Check what weather is like by the time
+Check what weather is like by the moment.

 ## City
 You can check for any city that uses weather forecast😅

 # API
-The information is fetched in Weather
+The information is fetched in Weather.